 Some get forced into the gig economy by bone crushing debt or too-bad-so-sad layoffs.

-Others have simply had it with the daily grind and choose to get out… like Ellen Goodman says above, normal is working to pay for the car that gets you there... and for house you’re never in.
+Others have simply had it with the daily grind and choose to get out… like Ellen Goodman says above, normal is working to pay for the car that gets you there… and for the house you’re never in.